cobe-lab/UWB/Readme.md

 # LOPOS-UWB database management

-This script provides three R functions to simplify the task of adding tags, devices, and plans into their respective SQL tables.
-Each function generates SQL `INSERT` statements for the given data.
+This script provides four R functions to simplify the task of adding tags, adding devices, and adding or removing plans into their respective SQL tables.
+The functions generate either an SQL `INSERT` or `DELETE` statement for the given data.

 ## Functions Overview